XDM3 configuration examples

 Description

 Generates a credit card number.
 The first parameter should be an existing credit card number.
-The second parameter specifies how many digits should be copied without modification from the original number.
+The second parameter specifies how many digits are copied unchanged from the original number.

 Input type